trueos/trueos-docs/trueos-handbook/luminaplugins.rst

    : Time/Date with the clock selected, opening additional settings.

 Displays the current time and date.
 A basic clock is added to the panel;
-clicking it will open the calendar, seen in :numref:`Figure %s <luminapanelplugin12>`, which will highlight the current date.
+clicking it opens the calendar, seen in :numref:`Figure %s <luminapanelplugin12>`, which highlights the current date.
 Click the arrows in the top corners to look back or ahead in the calendar.
 Click :guilabel:`Time Zone` to adjust the displayed time.

 .. _User Button: